1) Engine capacity (cc bands)

 - €1 per cc for every cc above 350cc

 OMSP is Revenue’s estimate of Irish market value.
-Motorcycle VRT is not a % of OMSP, but OMSP may be referenced for verification and other tax contexts.
+Motorcycle VRT is not calculated as a % of OMSP, but OMSP may be requested for verification or other import taxes (e.g., VAT).

-Vehicles over 30 years are Category C (vintage) and pay a flat €200 VRT at registration (replaces cc-based method).
+Motorcycles over 30 years old are classed as Category C (vintage).
+You pay a flat €200 VRT at registration.
+The cc-based calculation method does not apply.

 Estimate VRT for motorcycles using cc bands and age reductions.